Hook Examples: How to Start Your Essay Effectively

 “My father was in the Navy; I basically grew up on a cruise.
 As a young boy, I saw things beyond anyone's imagination.
 On April 15, 2001…”

-In the next section we will be discussing hook examples for essays that you are asked to write on a regular basis.
+In the next section we will be discussing hook examples for different kinds of essays.

 Argumentative Essay Hook Examples

 The opening paragraph of an argumentative essay should be similar to the opening statement of a trial.
-Just as a lawyer starts by presenting the issue, provide background information and make a claim in a logical and persuasive way.
+Just as a lawyer presents his point with a logical system, you must do the same in your essay.

 For example, you are writing about the adverse effects of smoking, and arguing that all public places should be turned into no smoking zones.
 For such essays, good hook examples will be statistical such as: